Moron! Wanka! Winterslag!

 Or to give them their full title, Club Social, Cultural y Deportivo Blooming.

 Another Scottish company works team, this one formed from the employees of the Burntisland Shipbuilding Company back in 1919 and still going strong in the Kingdom Caledonian Football League (unlike the actual shipyard, which closed in 1969).
-And they still stick to their pre-match tradition of hurling a bottle of champagne at the changing room building from a nearby tree.
+And, believe it or not, they still stick to their pre-match tradition of hurling a bottle of champagne at the changing room building from a nearby tree.

-East of Scotland league outfit.
+East of Scotland League outfit.
 Winners of the East of Scotland Consolation Cup in 1921.
 A cup given to the team who scored the most 'consolation goals' in the league that season.
 Probably.
-Will only be able to field 9 players in matches after the public sector cuts.
-And if they think that hard pressed taxpayers are going to fund shorts...

 Santa Cruz based side, who compete with The Strongest for Bolivia's toughest sounding name.